MEES 2015: EPC Band E Minimum, Band C by 2030 & Fines

 1. All relevant improvements made

 The most common exemption.
 Where the EPC recommendations require improvements totalling more than the cost cap, the landlord must do the improvements that fit within the cap and can then register an exemption for the rest.
 The cost cap is currently £3,500 (including VAT).
-The cap has been the subject of consultation and is expected to rise — to £10,000 in line with the Band C target, though the precise figure is yet to be finalised.
+Under the confirmed 2030 policy (January 2026 government response — not yet law) the cap will rise to £10,000 per property, with spending on relevant improvements from 1 October 2025 onwards counting toward it, and a new "property value adjustment" exemption capping required spend at 10% of the property's value for homes valued below £100,000.
+The government's own impact assessment estimates the average actual spend at around £5,400 per property.

 To register the exemption, the landlord must provide: